JhonatanBellaiza/my-chat-app/README.md

 npm run test

-## **Demo Video**
-Watch the application in action:

-[![Demo Video](https://img.youtube.com/vi/hWJT24P5Xss/0.jpg)](https://www.youtube.com/watch?v=hWJT24P5Xss)

-Assumptions
+#**Assumptions**

-Real-Time Updates:
+##Real-Time Updates:

 GraphQL Redis Subscriptions are used for real-time message updates and user activity notifications.

-Image Uploads:
+##Image Uploads:

 Users can upload images as part of their profile or messages.

-Multiple Chatrooms:
+##Multiple Chatrooms:

 Users can create and join multiple chatrooms.

-Active Users:
+##Active Users:

 Users are considered active if they are connected to the chatroom via WebSocket.

-Author
+## **Demo Video**
+Watch the application in action:

+[![Demo Video](https://img.youtube.com/vi/hWJT24P5Xss/0.jpg)](https://www.youtube.com/watch?v=hWJT24P5Xss)

+#Author
-Jhonatan Bellaiza
+-Jhonatan Bellaiza
-jhonatan_bellaiza@hotmail.com
+-jhonatan_bellaiza@hotmail.com